marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-8-1.png)

-The resulting tree suggests that Eugene and Sapium plants have the strongest reaction in terms of photosynthetic rate (`Pn`) to increased photosynthetically active radiation (`PAR`).
+The resulting tree suggest that the Eugene and Sapium plants have the strongest reaction in terms of photosynthetic rate (`Pn`) to increased photosynthetically active radiation (`PAR`).